Amalia de la Vega

-Amalia de la Vega (January 19, 1919 – August 25, 2000) was an Uruguayan singer.
+Amalia de la Vega (January 19, 1919 – August 25, 2000) was a Uruguayan singer.

 Biography

 She was born Maria Cecilia Martínez Fernández on January 19, 1919, in Melo, Uruguay.
 She started her career on radio Radio Carve and Radio El Espectador.
 She was best known for singing classical and popular music.
-Accompanied by the unforgettable pianist, Beba Ponce de Leon, she travelled through her native Uruguay, Argentina, Brazil and Chile and often vocalized poems from her favorite poets, Tabare Regules, Juana de Ibarbourou and Fernan Silva Valdez.
+Accompanied by the unforgettable pianist, Beba Ponce de Leon, she travelled through her native Uruguay, Argentina, Brazil and Chile and often vocalized poems from her favorite poets, Tabaré Regules, Juana de Ibarbourou and Fernán Silva Valdés.
 She recorded several 78 and 33 rpm records with record labels, such as, Sondor, Antar, Orfeo y Telefunken.
 She died on August 25, 2000.